 Instead of parting the waters before their very eyes with the wave of a staff, God called them to the water’s edge.
 The word “touched” is tabal and it means “to dip”.
 It is the same word used in Genesis 37:31 when Joseph’s brothers sold him into slavery, slaughtered a goat, and dipped his multi-colored robe into the blood.
 Just as the robe was covered with blood, the priests’ feet were covered with the rushing river water.

 Why did the Lord deviate from the original instructions of how they crossed over?
 The Bible doesn’t tell us why.
 But, I believe it was because God wanted His children to connect their faith with their feet.
 Lip service alone wasn’t enough.

-God could have parted the waters with an outstretched hand and blown the waters back with His breath just as He did at the Red Sea.
-But, because He had been testing them all these years to know what was in their hearts, He knew that they would have to step forward and prove their trust in Him in this final act before their entrance into the land He had long ago promised to their forefathers, Abraham, Isaac, and Jacob.
-So, at flood stage, with swelling, rushing waters, He called His children forward.
-And, the whole nation, united by their faith in God alone and unafraid of the perils that lay ahead, went.
+God could have parted the waters with an outstretched hand or blown them back with His breath.
+But, because He had been testing them these 40 years to know what was in their hearts, He knew that they would have to step forward and prove their trust in Him in this final act before their entrance into the land that He had promised long ago to their forefathers Abraham, Isaac, and Jacob.
+So, at flood stage, with swelling, rushing waters, God called His children forward.
+And, the whole nation, united by their faith in God alone and undaunted by the perils that lay ahead, went.

 By faith, they stepped into the water.

 The common phrase “getting one’s feet wet” means to embark on a new venture, start into new territory; to have a first and testing experience of something.
 The dictionary says that its origin is the 16th century but I beg to differ.
-In my opinion, its origin dates back to the infamous day when God’s chosen people, carried forward by faith, dipped their feet into the waters of the Jordan and embarked on a new venture into a new land under the guidance of a new leader with a newfound faith in their always faithful Lord.
+In my opinion, its origin dates back to the infamous day when God’s chosen people, carried forward by faith, immersed their feet into the waters of the Jordan and embarked on a new venture into a new land with a newfound faith in their always faithful Lord.